 The Electrical College Board conducts an Annual Awards Dinner each year, at a capital city location decided by the Board.
 The M A Sargent Medal, the National Professional Engineer of the Year award, The Graduate Electrical Power Engineer of the Year and other prizes such as the student thesis prizes awarded by the national committees are usually presented at this Dinner, at which all members of the College are welcome (details available from the Committee Administrator for the Board).

-Nominations for the 2015 M A Sargent Medal are now closed.
+Nominations for the 2016 M A Sargent Medal have now closed.

 About this Award

 The M A Sargent Medal is a long established and prestigious award made by the Colleges of Electrical Engineering and Information, Telecommunications and Electronic Engineering.

 It is named in honour of Dr Michael Anthony (Mike) Sargent, an outstanding Australian electrical engineer and President of the Institution of Engineers, Australia in 1990.

 The M A Sargent Medal consists of a bronze medal and certificate.